Premenstrual dysphoric disorder: Antidepressant treatment

 Selective serotonin reuptake inhibitors (SSRIs) are the first-line medication.
 Women taking SSRIs to ease PMDD generally report >50% alleviation in symptoms, which was significant improvement compared to placebo.
 Two approaches to dosing have been studied: continuous dosing (daily) and luteal dosing (14 days before menstruation and discontinuing at the onset of menses).
-Both dosing schedules have similar effectiveness with some recent studies demonstrating greater symptom control with continuous dosing.
-This gives patients control of how they want to dose their medication in alliance with their mental health provider.
+Both dosing schedules have similar effectiveness, with some recent studies demonstrating greater symptom control with continuous dosing.

-Serotonin Norepinephrine Reuptake Inhibitors (SNRIs) have also been studied in the treatment of PMDD and shown efficacy in reducing symptoms.
-These are an alternative for patients who do not respond to SSRI's.
+Serotonin-norepinephrine reuptake inhibitors (SNRIs) have also been studied in the treatment of PMDD and shown efficacy in reducing symptoms.
+These are alternatives for patients who do not respond to SSRIs.
 However, they are more likely to be dosed continuously due to SNRI discontinuation syndrome - a flu-like feeling caused by dropping blood levels of SNRI.

+The rapid onset of anxiolytic and anti-dysphoric effects of SSRIs and SNRIs in PMDD contrast with their delayed efficacy in major depressive disorder (MDD).
+Some SSRI and SNRIs have been demonstrated to induce inhibitory neurosteroid synthesis, with a select few observed to do so at doses inactive on serotonin reuptake.
+It has been proposed that this effect may underlie the accelerated efficacy of SSRIs and SNRIs in PMDD relative to MDD.

 Anxiolytics

 Two medications typically given to reduce acute anxiety have been studied in treatment for PMDD: alprazolam (Xanax) and buspirone.
-Alprazolam carries a risk of abuse and causes central nervous system depression and results of clinical trials have not shown benefit to treatment.
+Alprazolam carries a risk of dependence and causes central nervous system depression, and results of clinical trials have not shown benefit to treatment.
 Buspirone showed lower efficacy than SSRI, but may be used as an adjunctive treatment or alternative if SSRI side effects are intolerable to the patient.

 Psychotherapy

-Cognitive behavioral therapy (CBT) has been shown to be effective for reducing premenstrual symptoms in women with (retrospectively-reported) PMS.
+Cognitive behavioral therapy (CBT) is effective for reducing premenstrual symptoms in women with (retrospectively-reported) PMS.
 CBT is an evidence-based approach for treating depression and focuses on the link between mood, thoughts, and actions to help women address current issues and symptoms.
 When CBT was compared to SSRI alone or in combination with SSRI, groups receiving CBT had significant improvement of PMS symptoms.
 Through the practice of CBT, women are better able to recognize and modify recurrent issues as well as thought and behavior patterns that interfere with functioning well or that make depressive symptoms worse.
 However, a recent meta-analysis suggests that existing psychotherapies may be primarily useful for reducing impairment (rather than symptom severity) in PMDD.